-Smoking in pregnancy tied to lower reading scores, study findsNovember 19th, 2012 in Pediatrics /
+Smoking in pregnancy tied to lower reading scores, study findsNovember 19, 2012 in Medicine & Health / Pediatrics

 (Medical Xpress)—Yale School of Medicine researchers have found that children born to mothers who smoked more than one pack per day during pregnancy struggled on tests designed to measure how accurately a child reads aloud and comprehends what they read.

 The findings are published in the current issue of The Journal of Pediatrics.

 Lead author Dr. Jeffrey Gruen, professor of pediatrics and genetics at Yale School of Medicine, and colleagues analyzed data from more than 5,000 children involved in the Avon Longitudinal Study of Parents and Children (ALSPAC), a large-scale study of 15,211 children from 1990-1992 at the University of Bristol in the United Kingdom.